 There is another thought coming from the classical conditioning front: Does a tight leash become an associated cue for pulling?
 I am not so sure.
 My dogs walk off the leash, on a tight leash, and a loose one, exactly because moving is an intrinsic drive and self-reinforcing.
 However, maybe the opposite has weight: If moving only happens if there is a slack in the leash, the loose feel links with moving and the dog might halt when the leash gets tight.

 In any case, the answer is to stop walking the moment there is leash tension, wait until your dog reorients to you and creates a loose leash again, and then you move and only as long as there’s a slack in the leash.
 When you are about to make your first step together, add your walking cue.
-Mine is let’s go
+Mine is let’s go.

 Easy as pie and it works - other than that it puts most everyday dog owners in a jam: People want to cover ground because they think they must in order to meet their dog’s exercise needs.
 Thus, they continue the pulling relationship.